code-for-charlottesville/LAJC-Wage-Theft-Data/README.md

 2. Choose the FREE, **not the paid**, option.
 Don't select "help me set up an organization" and push Continue.
 Fill out the survey if you'd like, and verify your email.
 This will take you to your personal GitHub homepage.

-3. Now that you are signed in, navigate back to this website.
+3. Now that you are signed in, navigate back to this Code for Charlottesville GitHub page.
 In the top-right corner of this page, click the button marked **fork** and click on your GitHub user name.

 4. This will take you to a *copy* of this webpage that will exist ONLY on your personal GitHub page.
 At the top of the screen, it should say *your-user-name/LAJC-Wage-Theft-Data* and NOT *code-for-charlottesville/LAJC-Wage-Theft-Data*.

 5. Click "Clone or Download" and "Download ZIP" and unzip the folder.
 You will now have access to all of the files that exist in this repository on your local machine.

 6. The raw data will be in this folder, under the folder named "Raw Data", as *lajc_wage_claim.csv*.
-If other volunteers have already made scripts to clean the data in Python, R, Stata, SAS, or another program, the script will be in the folder named "Data preprocessing".
+If other volunteers have already made scripts to clean the data in Python, R, Stata, SAS, or another program, the scripts will be in the folder named "Data preprocessing".

 7. Use the raw data and cleaning scripts to do whatever work you want to do.
 Save your files on your local computer for now.